coq/coq/doc/sphinx/addendum/type-classes.rst

       .. warn:: @ident is already declared as a typeclass

          This command has no effect when used on a typeclass.

+.. _warn-future-coercion-class-field:

+   .. warn:: A coercion will be introduced in future versions when using ':>' in 'Class' declarations.
+Use '#[global] Existing Instance field.' instead if you don't want the coercion.

+      In future versions, :g:`:>` will also
+      declare a :ref:`coercion<coercions>`, as it does
+      for other :cmd:`Record` commands.
+      To eliminate the warning or to avoid creating the coercion in the future, use :cmd:`Existing Instance` or :cmd:`Coercion` separately rather than :g:`:>`.

+   .. warn:: Ignored instance declaration for “@ident”: “@term” is not a class

+      Using this ``:>`` syntax with a right-hand-side that is not itself a Class has no effect (apart from emitting this warning).

 .. cmd:: Instance {? @ident_decl {* @binder } } : @type {? @hint_info } {? {| := %{ {* @field_val } %} | := @term } }